dc250601/GSOC/README.md

 For inference or use the following tutuorial can be followed -
 * Pytorch Inference(Quark-Gluon)
 * Tensorflow Inference(Top-Quark)

+## Notebooks and Docs
+Work to be done...

 ## References
 * [End-to-End Jet Classification of Quarks and Gluons with the CMS Open Data](https://arxiv.org/abs/1902.08276)